portworx/px-docs/portworx-with-in-built-etcd.md

 * TOC
 {:toc}

-## Portworx with in-built etcd
+## Portworx with in-built kvdb

 >**Note:**<br/>This is a beta feature.

-Portworx requires an externally configured key-value database like etcd/consul to store its metadata.
-With this new feature PX container will internally start etcd on a few nodes and use it to store the metadata.
+Portworx currently requires an externally configured key-value database like etcd/consul to store its metadata.
+With this new feature PX container will internally start kvdb on a few nodes and use it to store the metadata.

-To spin up PX with internal etcd you can run the following docker command:
+To spin up PX with internal kvdb you can run the following docker command:

 ```
 if `uname -r | grep -i coreos > /dev/null`; \